openvinotoolkit/nncf/examples/experimental/onnx/classification/README.md

 # Classification sample

-This sample shows an example of quantization of classification models.
+This sample shows an example of quantization of classification models:
+ResNet-50, MobilenetV2, InceptionV1 (GoogleNetV1), InceptionV3 (GoogleNetV3), SqueezenetV1.1.
 The used dataset is ImageNet.

 ## Install